Get Your Best Mortgage Deal, Completely Fee-Free!

 When is the market predicting mortgage rates will change?

 The market’s predictions regarding mortgage rates have seen significant changes recently.
-As of 19th September 2024, the Bank of England (BoE) kept the base rate at 5%.
+As of 7th November 2024, the Bank of England (BoE) lowered the base rate to 4.75%.
 This decision was influenced by the drop in inflation, which was 2.2% annually but has now dropped to 1.7% now well below the BoE’s target rate of 2%.

 What are the key indicators that will impact interest rate changes?